carlosfranzreb/openalex4ml/README.md

 Abstracts are offered by OpenAlex as inverted indices, so they are constructed before processing.
 The processing consists of lower-casing all words, and lemmatizing them with the `en_core_web_sm` tokenizer from SpaCy, which is assisted by the POS tags computed by Flair's `upos-fast` SequenceTagger.
 The filtering step removes words that are either in SpaCy's stopword list or have less than three letters.

-`dump_docs` receives six arguments:

-1. Name of the file where the subjects are stored.
-2. Folder where the documents should be stored.
-3. Number of documents to retrieve per subject (default is 100).
-4. Number of documents per file (default is 3,000).
-5. Flag indicating if texts should be processed (default is True).
-6. Flag indicating if texts should be filtered (default is True).

 ## Fixing hierarchy violations